jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## I use build on save but I occasionally want to save without building

-When `latex-workshop.latex.autoBuild.run` is set to `onFileChange`, building is triggered every time a file is saved.
+When `latex-workshop.latex.autoBuild.run` is set to `onSave`, building is triggered every time a file is saved inside VSCode.
 If you want to save a file without building it, you can use the `Save without Building` command from the _Command Palette_.
 A keybinding can be associated to the internal command `latex-workshop.saveWithoutBuilding` to access this feature more easily.

 ## Large bibtex files are ignored